margaretstorey/startup2024/presenting your ideas.md

-# Presenting Your Ideas
+# Presenting Your Ideas (to be updated for 2024)
-In our third meeting (**28/01/2022**) you should present your project idea -- we recognize this is a work in progress!
+In our third meeting (**26/01/2024**) you should present your project idea -- we recognize this is a work in progress!

 Each team presentation will have **15 minutes** as follows (strict time limit):